-The ultimate Black Friday guide: 6 steps to success
+The ultimate Black Friday strategy: 6 steps to success

 Why is Black Friday relevant for you?

 You might hear claims that Black Friday has faded into the past, but the data paints a different picture, especially for E-commerce businesses.
-Modern consumers are taking charge of their research process.
-A staggering 89% of shoppers now conduct online evaluations of products using their mobile devices before finalizing a purchase.
+Despite talk of its decline, Black Friday continues to grow, especially online.

 Data is your superpower